dataiap/dataiap/day4/README.md

         terms_in_email = e['text'].split() # split the email text using whitespaces
         folder_tf[e['folder']].update(terms_in_email)

 The above code iterates over all the emails and splits the message bodies.
 It then retrieves the `Counter` for the email's folder (`folder_tf[e['folder']]`), and increments the counter for each term in the email.
 By the end of this loop, we should have term frequency values for each folder.
+Something similar to (ignore the actual values):

+    'inbox'     --> { 'conference': 10, 'to': 40, 'call': 20, …}
+    'sec_panel' --> { 'meeting': 10, 'sec': 20, … }

+Now we can iterate through each of the items in `folder_tf`, sort the counter, and print the top 20 terms for each folder.

     for folder, counter in folder_tf.items():
         print folder